 Wood is a composite of cellulose fibers embedded in lignin, a natural glue that keeps the fibers together.
-In a pulp mill, the cellulose fibers are extracted and converted into pulp while the lignin is burnt in the recovery boiler.
-The energy is used in the pulp mill’s processes.
-Every year, more than 70 million tonnes of lignin pass through the world’s pulp mills.
-LignoBoost® allows mills to extract lignin and sell it in a wide range of profitable businesses.
+Every year, more than 70 million tonnes of lignin pass through the world’s chemical pulp mills.

 Extracted lignin can be tailored to match the intended end use.
 This is done with lignin tailoring processes developed by Valmet and its industrial partners.
 The tailoring processes can be supplied with new LignoBoost plants or installed as upgrades to existing ones.